Suga Suga (film): Synopsis

-The film is based on a wealthy billionaire who craves lust towards young girls while his family members are angry with him.
+The film is based on a wealthy billionaire who lusts after young girls while his family members are angry with him.
 On the other hand, a young intelligent man decides to work as a maid at the mansion of the billionaire after failing to get a decent job as a driver.

 Production

 The film project marked the maiden feature film production venture for the Nigerian 360 entertainment company G-Worldwide Entertainment.
 The film executive producer was Emperor Geezy, credited as Festus Ehimare, and produced by Louiza Williams who graduated from the New York Film Academy.
 The filming and post-production works of the film were wrapped up in early 2021.

 Premiere and release

 The film was premiered nationwide in Nigeria on 30 April 2021, in cinemas, and was distributed by Bluepictures Distributions.
 Suga Suga was released on 30 April 2021 in Nigeria by G-Worldwide Entertainment.
 The film was released to over 200 countries, including the United States, United Kingdom, and Germany on 16 May 2022 via Amazon Prime Video.